encode/httpx/docs/advanced.md

 `Client` instances also support features that aren't available at the top-level API, such as:

-- Cookie persistance across requests.
+- Cookie persistence across requests.
 - Applying configuration across all outgoing requests.
 - Sending requests through HTTP proxies.
 - Using [HTTP/2](http2.md).